zpalmer618/CHEM-761-Programming-Projects/README.md

 These projects were designed by the Crawford group at Virginia Tech to better assist students in understanding how a quantum chemistry package produces the energy of a molecule.
 It was originally geared toward the C++ programming language, however my projects are all written in Go with the help of a friend of mine.
-If you're interested in learning more about these projects visit the main crawforrd Github:
+If you're interested in learning more about these projects visit the main crawford Github:

 https://github.com/CrawfordGroup/ProgrammingProjects